 Working in the language business is very much like being a fish, swimming in a pond of murky water.
-On most days, I cannot see past the end of my nose.
-You see, I’ve no idea how big my pond is.
-I heard it’s big, yes.
-Yet it’s kind of difficult to take in, from my angle.
-What I do know, however, is it’s teeming with life.
+On most days, we cannot see past the end of our nose.
+You see, We’ve no idea how big our pond is.
+We heard it’s big, yes.
+Yet it’s kind of difficult to take in, from our angle.
+What we do know, however, is it’s teeming with life.
 There’s all varieties of fish (ahem, language professionals) out there.
-One thing I’m certain of though.
-In this damn pond, we all know each other.
+One thing we’re certain of though – In this damn pond, we all know each other.

 And that’s another (of many) interesting quirks of our industry we’ll look at today.
 Indeed, you can be reasonably certain everyone has worked with – or for – pretty much everyone else at one point or another in their careers.

 So, let’s get the first fact out of the way.
 People stick around this business for a long time for a variety of reasons.
 Once you’re in, you’re very much in for the long haul.
 This is by no means a rule, but it happens frequently enough so that we can generalize a bit.

 You see that fish over there?
 The kick-ass PM?
-You bet he’s going to send a CV to his client, once she has an opening for a localization manager position.
-If not, he’s likely going to be looking for opportunities at your competitors.
-Or the competitors of his client, like the good soldier of fortune he is.
+You bet he’s going to send a CV to his client once she has an opening for a localization manager position.
+If not, he’s likely going to be looking for opportunities from your competitors or the competitors of his own client like the good soldier of fortune that he is.

 Employee churn is indeed quite important in localization.
-Happens from top to bottom of the ladder.
+And it happens from the top to the bottom of the ladder.
 Even individual translators change gigs every so often.
-I’ve known translators work in in-house teams at big video game publishers, who then went freelance, before integrating a regional multiple language service provider (RMLSP).
+We’ve known translators to work in in-house teams at big video game publishers, then go freelance before integrating a regional multiple language service provider (RMLSP).